-- 1 2

-- \$ cd easymap

-\$ sudo ./install.sh server 8100
+\$ cd easymap 1 \$ sudo ./install.sh server 8100

-The second argument (8100) corresponds to the port Easymap will be available at to access the graphic interface.
-Use a port number between 8100 and 8200 that is not already in use; if no port number is specified.
-Easymap will by default use port 8100, which is typically available on most machines.
-Installation can take up to 30 minutes on a personal computer; on completion, you will see a message indicating whether the installation was successful or not.
-If the installation was not successful, please review section X (page 13) to make sure you have all the required dependencies.
+The second argument corresponds to the port Easymap will be available from.
+Use a port number between 8100 and 8200 that is not already in use, if no port number is specified Easymap will use port 8100 by default, which is typically available in most machines.
+Installation can take up to 30 minutes in a personal computer, you will see a message on completion that tells whether the installation was successful or not.
+If the installation was not successful, please review section X (page 12) to make sure you have all the required dependencies.

-To uninstall the program, go to the easymap directory and run the uninstall.sh script.
+To uninstall the program, go to the easymap directory and run the uninstall script.
 After that, you can manually remove the whole easymap directory.

-\$ cd /home/easymap \$ sudo ./uninstall.sh
+- cd /home/easymap sudo ./uninstall.sh \$ \$ - 1